Choreography + Film

 Created in response to the declination of charges against police officer Timothy Loehmann for the murder of 12 year old Tamir Rice.
 Perspective is a choreopoem and duet that examines the societal value placed on Black life through movement, props, and metaphor.

-Performers Pictured: Lee Edwards and Clarricia Golden.
+Pictured: Lee Edwards and Clarricia Golden.

 Photos by: Levi and Gala Derroisne at The Outlet Dance Project (2016)